huitangtang/On_the_Utility_of_Synthetic_Data/README.md

 The results are saved in the folder `./checkpoints/`.

 ## Pre-trained checkpoints
-The pre-trained checkpoints for downstream synthetic-to-real classification adaptation are available here.
+The pre-trained checkpoints for downstream synthetic-to-real classification adaptation are available here, and they are obtained at the last pre-training iteration.

 ## Paper citation
 ```